Dev-N007/my-git/README.md

 ## Conclusion

-mygit is a simplified educational implementation of Git’s core storage engine.
+MyGit is a simplified educational implementation of Git’s core storage engine.
 It demonstrates how Git stores objects, creates commits, and manages repository history at a low level.